|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 Edge Hill University recognises learning gained elsewhere, whether through academic credit and qualifications acquired from other relevant courses of study or through recognition of an individual’s professional and employment experience (also referred to as ‘experiential learning’).

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s Recognition of Prior Learning Policy and contact the faculty in which you are interested in studying.

 What are my career prospects?

 There are many career options available to graduates such as research or the administrative and organisational side of these creative industries.
-Alternatively, you may progress into production and sound technology, choosing film and TV sound, theatre sound or web and new media development.
+Alternatively, you may progress into production and sound technology, choosing film and television sound, or digital media.
 You will also have the option of progressing onto postgraduate study in an associated area.

 How can I enhance my employability?

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.